- Home

 The majority of borrowings against superannuation in Australia are used to purchase property, including commercial and residential properties.
 This option allows you to buy a property at a lower rate of tax when compared to buying it on your own.
 When the super fund goes into the pension phase, the property can be sold tax-free.
 If the property is sold during the accumulation phase, it is eligible for discounted capital gains tax.

-Remember that the rules and regulations regarding SMSFs, tax and borrowing money can be complex, and may be updated or changed over time.
+Keep in mind that the rules and regulations regarding SMSFs, tax, and borrowing money can be complex, and may be updated or changed over time.
 If you have questions about how to borrow money from superannuation or how much can a super fund borrow, consult a financial advisor to make an informed decision and understand the implications of your decision.

 Subscribe to our newsletter